Skip to main content

 How Can I Measure If Gamification Is Working?

 Track metrics like time to completion, recertification rates and learner progress.
-Platforms like Brightspace surface these insights automatically through built-in analytics.
+Tools like Brightspace that offer data analytics in corporate learning can surface these insights automatically through built-in capabilities.

 Table of Contents